 Right next to the Basilica is the Jo Mora Chapel Gallery.
 Inside it is the incredible Serra Memorial Cenotaph, which is a monument created by Jo Mora in 1924.
 There are also many other beautiful pieces of art here to explore.

-Last, but not least, you can visit the Convento Museum.
-This is where you will be able to see the area used by the famous Saint Junipero Serra (of which some of the Redwood trees in Northern California are named).
+Last but not least, you can visit the Convento Museum.
+This is where you can see the area used by the famous Saint Junipero Serra (of which some of the Redwood trees in Northern California are named).

 Even though it is just a few miles south, I still consider this one of the best things to do in Carmel.
-That is because the gorgeous Point Sur State Historic Park & Lighthouse is a short enough drive to see while you visit this area.
+That is because the gorgeous Point Sur State Historical Park & Lighthouse is a short enough drive to see while you visit this area.

-This lighthouse is open all year long, and has guided tours every day of the week, with only a few holidays excluded.
-Being that it is usually quite windy here, you will want to bring a few layers of clothes to keep you warm.
+This lighthouse is open year-round and has guided tours every day of the week, with only a few holidays excluded.
+Since it is usually quite windy here, you will want to bring a few layers of clothes to keep you warm.

 Note: Even though there are steps on this tour, it is still handicapped accessible.
-The park suggests you call at least 4 weeks in advance so they can make the proper arrangements for you.
+The park suggests you call at least four weeks in advance so they can make the proper arrangements for you.

 If you want to take a break from all the amazing wine, food, and sightseeing, then you might want to check out the Sunset Cultural Center.
 It is one of the best things to do in Carmel if you love music, dance, theater, and more.

-Some of the best performers anywhere have come to this intimate center including Louie Anderson, the Smuin Ballet, Blues and Rock legend Buddy Guy, the Monterey Symphony and many others.
+Some of the best performers anywhere have come to this intimate center, including Louie Anderson, the Smuin Ballet, Blues and Rock legend Buddy Guy, the Monterey Symphony, and many others.
 The Marjorie Evans Gallery is located inside the center and is a perfect place to check out some of the area's finest art and meet the artists.

 Here are just a few of their upcoming events.